rogue7373/SCRIBE/README.md

 * Follow the instrustions here: https://pypi.org/project/auto-py-to-exe/

 Mac:
 If you're using Mac, you will also need py2app.
-To install, using the terminal type in pip install py2app.
+To install, using the terminal type in pip install py2app --trusted-host pypi.org --trusted-host files.pythonhosted.org.
 * Follow the instructions here: https://pypi.org/project/py2app/